osu-uwrt/riptide_setup/docs/source/setup/hardware.rst

 Preparing the o-rings:

 #.
-Clean out the o-ring grooves with cotton swabs, wash yo bitch as hands or don glove style ppe.
+Clean out the o-ring housing grooves with cotton swabs, wash yo bitch as hands or don glove style ppe.
 #.
 With clean hands squeeze a "pea and a schmear" sized amount of o-ring grease onto your thumb and forefinger.
 #.
 Pull the o-ring through the grease while applying steady pressure to ensure the o-ring is evenly coated.
+(Perform 3 revolutions of the o-ring to ensure an even coating.)
 #.
-Starting with the o-ring in contact with a groove stretch the first o-ring around the circumference of the tube and release it into it's slot.
+Starting with the o-ring in contact with the aftermost groove, stretch the o-ring around the circumference of the tube and release it into it's slot.

 .. warning::
    Check the o-ring to make sure it is not twisted.